dongmingh/v1performance/README.md

 + **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.
 One orderer is assigned to one thread with round robin.
 PTE currently only supports 1 orderer.

-+ **nPeer**: number of peers for traffic,, this number has to match with the number of peers in the network.
-Each thread is assigned with a peer with round robin.

 + **nOrg**: number of organitzations for the test

 + **nPeerPerOrg**: number of peers per organization for the test